OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 It's leveraging a running Frida server on a rooted device with the following out-of-box functionalities:

-- Execute popular FRIDA scripts
+- Execute popular Frida scripts
 - Execute custom FRIDA scripts
 - Dump all the loaded classes and relative methods
 - Hook methods on the fly